 The Oct 11, 2014 NorCal Battle of the Badges, “Battle in the Capitol City” event features six of the best fighters in California when they battle it out for the UCA State Champion title.
 The main event features a Super Heavyweight bout between the reigning UCA State Champion Cleon Jones, Yolo County Sheriff’s Dept putting his title on the line against heavy handed #1 ranked Mike Gomez, CDCR.
 Jones is a proven athletic fighter who continues to improve and get better with each fight.
-Cleon Jones takes on one of boxing’s biggest punchers in Gomez.
+Jones will be taking on one of boxing’s biggest punchers.
 Gomez has made it clear in his fights that he doesn’t want to leave the fight in the judges’ hands.
-With Gomez knock out power some people are picking Gomez to become the new UCA Super Heavyweight Champion.
-One thing is for sure Gomez will have to stop a giant to become the king of the super heavyweights.
+With Gomez knock out power some people are picking him to become the new UCA Super Heavyweight Champion.
+One thing is for sure Gomez will have to stop a giant to become the king of the Super Heavyweights.
 This fight promises to be a knockdown drag out war between two athletic big men.
 With both guys being athletic with similar experience this fight will come down to “who wants it more.”

-The co main event of Saturday nights battle of the badges features the UCA middleweight champion Dj Vargas as he aims to add another name to his impressive resume while 2nd ranked Quincy Mirage, is on a quest to become the first UCA champion from the Los Angeles police dept.
+The co main event of Saturday nights battle of the badges features the UCA middleweight champion Dj Vargas, Avenal Police Dept. as he aims to add another name to his impressive resume while 2nd ranked Quincy Mirage, is on a quest to become the first UCA Champion from the Los Angeles Police Dept.

-In the co-featured attraction UCA Jr Welterweight State Champion Francisco Flores Stanislaus SD puts his title on the line against undefeated 3rd ranked Shant Sheklanian, Madera PD.
-These three UCA State Championship Title fights promise to have excitement, drama and lots of punishment.
+Rounding out this Championship Triple Header attraction, UCA Jr Welterweight State Champion Francisco Flores Stanislaus Sheriff’s Dept. puts his title on the line against undefeated 3rd ranked Shant Sheklanian, Madera Police Dept. These three UCA State Championship Title fights promise to have excitement, drama and lots of punishment.
 This mega-event will take place Saturday, October 11, 2014 at the Red Lion Woodlake Inn, Sacramento California.